Approx. Distance: 247 miles round trip

-Take US 87 north of Great Falls to historic Fort Benton.
+Take US 87 north of Great Falls to the historic town of Fort Benton.
 Drive into Fort Benton, once the world’s most inland port as steamships carried supplies up the Missouri River.
-There is fine dining at the Union Grille in the Grand Union Hotel and great home cooking at the Banque Club where the former bank vault is now the cooler.
-Try the Wake Cup for a yummy breakfast or lunch and of course, a good cup o’ joe.You’ll find history around every corner in Fort Benton so plan your ride with some spare time to enjoy what was once termed the “bloodiest block in the West”.
+There is fine dining at the Union Grille in the Grand Union Hotel and great burgers and a steady group of locals at The Clubhouse.
+Try the Wake Cup Coffee Shop & Restaurant for a yummy breakfast or lunch and of course, a good cup o’ joe.
+Golden Triangle Brewery serves up local brews.You’ll find history around every corner in Fort Benton so plan your ride with some spare time to enjoy what was once termed the “bloodiest block in the West”.